Youth United

 Can I count hours from club or ASB meetings?

 If you participate in a school club, you may count any hours that are spent organizing and implementing a service project.
 If you are in a club that uses meeting times to discuss other club business, you may not count those hours.
-Events such as district conventions or leadership workshops will not be counted.
+Events such as district conventions or leadership workshops will not be counted (however, setting up and coordinating these events can be counted as a school activity).

 I have to complete community service hours for a class or so that I can graduate, can I count these hours towards my Varsity Letter?